simon741/edu-devcamp/HOL/HOL2/README.md

 1. Open `auth.html`.
 Look for the line `clientId: "YOURAPPID",` and replace `YOURAPPID` with the `Application Id` you noted earlier when registering the app.
 The `auth.html` will handle the authentication of the app using ADAL (`Azure ActiveDirectory Library for JS`)

 1. Open `silent-end.html` and repeat the process.
 The `silent-end.html` is the redirect target for the authentication.
+For further information on authentication in a tab app check out [this blog post](https://techcommunity.microsoft.com/t5/Microsoft-Teams-Blog/Authentication-SSO-and-Microsoft-Graph-in-Microsoft-Teams-Tabs/ba-p/125366) which explains in detail how to do a silent authentication when possible and fall back to an explicit login window when necessary.

 1. Open `config.html` and replace the three occurrences of `YOURAPPNAME` for the values of `contentUrl`, `websiteUrl` and `removeUrl` with the name you choose for your Azure app.
 The `config.html` is called when your app is installed and sets the URLs to the content pages of the app.